 - Submission of exaggerated or wholly fictitious accident, harassment or injury claims;

 - Payment of fictitious employees or suppliers through the University’s payroll or finance systems;

-- Misuse of sick leave or family leave;
+- Misuse of personal or carer's leave;

 - Using University paid travel, ostensibly for business, but, in fact, where the principal purpose is private;

 - Deliberate damage, destruction or falsification of documents.